List of Monday Night Football results (1970–2005): 1978 NFL season

 The September 4 game, the 1978 MNF season opener, was when Howard Cosell and the announcing crew was given a plate of nachos and Cosell began using the term 'nacho' for the duration of the game; this moment is notable for helping spread the popularity of the dish outside of its native Texas where it was invented.

 The September 18 game between the Colts and the Patriots featured a Monday Night Football-record 41 points scored between the two teams in the fourth quarter, 27 by the Colts.
-Colts running back Joe Washington had a memorable performance, scoring or helping score his teams' final three touchdowns.
+Colts running back Joe Washington had a memorable performance, scoring or helping score his team's final three touchdowns.
 His catch of a touchdown pass tied the game at 20–20, and then he threw an option pass to Roger Carr to put the Colts ahead 27–20.
 After the Patriots tied it late, Washington returned the ensuing kickoff 96 yards for the winning touchdown.

 The November 20 game between the Dolphins and the Oilers featured a memorable performance by Oilers' rookie running back Earl Campbell.
 Campbell rushed for 199 yards and four touchdowns in a nip-and-tuck game that was capped off by his 81-yard scoring run in the fourth quarter.
 It was the first MNF telecast from the Astrodome since the infamous 1972 game versus the Oakland Raiders where a fan gave the middle finger to a camera.

 The November 27 game between the Pittsburgh Steelers and San Francisco 49ers kicked off at 6 pm.
 Pacific time, just hours after San Francisco mayor George Moscone and city supervisor Harvey Milk were murdered at City Hall by former supervisor Dan White.
 NFL commissioner Pete Rozelle, a former publicity director at the University of San Francisco, did not consider postponing the game.
 During the game, a large protest march to the steps of City Hall took place.
 A rarely discussed moment happened before the game just prior the national anthem.
 The stadium observed a moment of silence to honor the fallen mayor.
 Between that and the national anthem a truck backed into the stadium flag pole sending it crashing to the ground.
 It was a large wooden pole near the southern end zone.
 It shocked the crowd who were already uneasy from a very tragic day in San Francisco.

 In the regular season finale December 18, New England Patriots coach Chuck Fairbanks was not present, suspended by owner Billy Sullivan after he accepted the same position at the University of Colorado.
 Coordinators Ron Erhardt and Hank Bullough served as co-coaches for the game, which the Miami Dolphins won 23–3.
 Fairbanks was allowed to coach the Patriots in the AFC divisional playoff vs. Houston, which New England lost 31–14.

 From 1978 to 1986, ABC would televise some Thursday and Sunday night games.